JessicaLDaley/OOP-team-portfolio/README.md

   ## Installation

-   Clone the repository then navigate to the directory in the comman line and invoke the application with node index.js
+   Clone the repository, then navigate to the directory in the command line and invoke the application with node index.js

    ![invoke-team-port](https://user-images.githubusercontent.com/79805880/134787280-027037cc-c28f-4fe4-a5ad-928e097e496c.png)